Inge Viett: The unbowed radical

 On 24 February 2007, Viett published a piece in Junge Welt in which she contextualised and defended the terrorism of the RAF.
 The "political-military struggle" was at that time "the appropriate expression for [their] opposition to capitalism".
 Looking back, she lamented the way that in the appetite for liberation "the guerilla fight in West Germany and in all the imperialist countries excluded from the headlines the more experienced, intelligent, persistent and constructitive aspects" of the movement.
 The "armed actions" by the RAF represented one element as "class struggle from below".
 Forty years ago there was a small collection of people who took the decision to take up the struggle against the German elite and their power structure.
 Viett asserted that they were motivated by anti-colonialism and national liberation movements.

 On 28 July 2008, Viett was briefly arrested at a demonstration against the German army being held at Berlin's Brandenburg Gate.
 A few months later, following criticism by politicians, she was quoted in the Berlin edition mass market Bild newspaper defending her involvement, "That was an anti-militarist action.
 And every anti-militarist action is good."
 Eventually she faced trial, on 22 October 2009.
 Noting that she was "a pensioner", the court released Viett on the original charges but fined her €225 for "resisting the power of the state" ("Widerstand gegen die Staatsgewalt"), reflecting the manner in which she had resisted the police arresting her.

 On 8 January 2011, Viett participated in a panel discussion at the International Rosa Luxemburg Conference in Berlin.
 The press were in attendance.
 She called for the construction of a "revolutionary communist organisation with secret structures".
 That was all part of a "kämpferische Praxis", a (barely) nuanced phrase capable of interpretation as a call for violence.
 "Bourgeois legal structures" ("bürgerliche Rechtsordnung") could not set the standards in this context.
 "If Germany conducts war, and German army weaponry is torched in an anti-war action, then the action is a legitimate one: so is sabotaging munitions stores.
 Wildcat strikes, occupation of businesses or homes, militant anti-fascist actions, countering police attacks etc....".
-The CDU lawyer-politician Wolfgang Bosbach, at that time chairman of the parliamentary home affairs committee, went on record with his opinion that this amounted to a "call for a violent struggle against the state" (einen "Aufruf zum gewaltsamen Kampf gegen den Staat").
+The CDU lawyer-politician Wolfgang Bosbach, at that time chairman of the parliamentary home affairs committee, went on record with his opinion that this amounted to a "call for a violent struggle against the state" ("Aufruf zum gewaltsamen Kampf gegen den Staat").
 In November 2011 a Berlin district court fined Viett €1200 for "endorsing criminal acts" ("Billigung von Straftaten").

+Death

+Viett died on 9 May 2022 in Falkensee.